 The Death Valley Conservancy met again with park staff July 15, 2011.
 The conservancy was represented by Chiaro, Golas and DVC employee Scott Smith.
 The conservancy updated park staff that they had questions concerning the agreement between the DVC and the park and their attorney had not yet provided answers.
 For a potential project funding item Golas suggested a large scanner for the park’s curatorial department.
 Golas also informed the park that the Offield Family Foundation donated $25,000 to the DVC.

-The DVC related that it doesn’t intend to run programs but will be open to programs managed by other organizations and Smith will be going to the University of Southern California for a historic preservation conference.
+The DVC related that it doesn’t intend to run programs but would be open to programs managed by other organizations and Smith will be going to the University of Southern California for a historic preservation conference.
 Minor restoration and maintenance had also been completed at Ryan Camp.

-Golas also related that the DVC has a new board member, Sandra Moore.
+Golas also related that the DVC had a new board member, Sandra Moore.
 Moore grew up in Beatty, Nevada, and was the postmaster in Death Valley.
 Moore married Jeff Moore who worked for U.S. Borax in Ryan Camp and currently live in Yerington, Nevada.
 Golas would like to recruit Diane Keaton (American film actress) who reportedly loves the desert and supports land conservation.